 Prior to driver 3.00, customers writing HPI level applications for Windows would link HPIFUNC.C into their application.
 This has the drawback of limiting some internal HPI structures to 32-bit only.
-The more transparent approach is to have AudioScience provide a DLL that implements the functions in HPIFUNC.C and shield the customer’s application from internal HPI structure sizes.
+The more transparent approach is to have AudioScience provide a DLL that implements the functions in HPIFUNC.C so as to shield the customer's application from internal HPI structure sizes.
 We call the 32-bit version of this DLL ASIHPI32.DLL.
 All functions previously available in HPIFUNC.C are available via ASIHPI32.DLL.

 See NOTE0013 for more info on the changes between 2.XX and 3.XX